ricci-colasanti/COMPASS/README.md

 **Work in Progress - Not Ready for Production Use**

 *This is a research/experimental project for generating spatial synthetic populations.
-The code is under active development and not yet intended for public release or real-world use.*
+The code is under active development and not yet intended for public release or real-world use.
+But is getting there!*

 ---